kvnmlr/verification-project/README.md

 * `src/parser/` sub directory (package) for parsing facilities (__don't look, don't touch__)
 * `src/mudspg/` sub directory (package) for program graph and temporal formula structures (__don't touch__, you may want to have a look)
 * `src/mudschecker/` sub directory (package) for the labelled transition system (__don't touch__, you may want to have a look)
+* `src/helper/`sub directory (package) with helper functions you may want to use/modify
 * `src/`  main directory of the project, we provided you with a template
 * `samples/` sample model files, in Muds language
 * `bin/` compiled project files